 The questions above are designed to get you off to a strong start with your temperature monitoring project, but you should also make sure you leave some room to experiment.
 IoT is a nascent industry, with new applications and technologies released all the time.
-You may find that temperature data you collect through temperature sensors gives you the capacity to launch new projects you didn’t originally anticipate.
+You may find that temperature data you collect through temperature sensors give you the capacity to launch new projects you didn’t originally anticipate.

 Small and lightweight, Disruptive’s mini-sensors allow you to place temperature sensors in high density and test new locations and configurations.
 You can easily move sensors to compare data so you can continue to adapt your solution.

 Disruptive Technologies and our partners are here to help you design a temperature sensor solution that fits your unique environment so you can meet your goals – and allows you the freedom to test and learn.

 For inspiration, see how temperature sensors are being used in a wide range of applications and use cases.

 Follow this blog for a peek of our future!

 * By subscribing to our newsletter, you agree to receive digital communications.
 You may withdraw this consent at any time.

 One of the challenges that all building owners face is the constant effort to prevent legionella bacteria in..

 Restaurants, catering companies, and other food service providers are under pressure to reduce costs while..